consp1racy/android-support-preference/README.md

 Version 1.3.2 is compatible with support libraries from 23.2.0 to 27.0.2.
 Version 2.0.0 requires at least support libraries 27.0.0.

+Keep the major version of all artifacts same.
+V2 is not compatible with V1.

 ## How to get color picker preference too? <a href="http://www.methodscount.com/?lib=net.xpece.android%3Asupport-preference-color%3A1.2.7"><img src="https://img.shields.io/badge/support--preference--color-216-e91e63.svg"/></a>